Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: C∞ Gelfand-Fuchs cohomology and factorization algebras

 The following theorem was conjectured by Gelfand-Fuchs and proved by Haefliger \cite{haefliger-lnm} \cite{haefliger-ens} and Bott-Segal \cite{bott-segal}.

 \begin{thm} For any $M$ we have an isomorphism $H^\bullet_\Lie(\Vect_\k(M))\simeq H^\bullet(\Sect(\ul Y_M/M), \k)$. \end{thm}

-\paragraph{Proof using factorization homology.} From modern point of view, Theorem \ref{thm:GF-Y} can be seen as a textbook application of the techniques of factorization homology.
+\paragraph{Approach via factorization homology.} From the modern point of view, \autoref{thm:GF-Y} can be seen as a textbook application of the techniques of factorization homology.
 In the remainder of this section we give its proof using these techniques, as a precursor to the study of the algebro-geometric case.
-We first recall \cite{CG}:
+We first formulate a version, in the formalism of \cite{ginot}, of \cite[Th.6.6.1]{CG}:

 \begin{thm} Let $\Lc$ be a $C^\infty$ local Lie algebra on $M$, i.e., a smooth $\k$-vector bundle with a Lie bracket on sections given by a bi-differential operator.
 For an open $U\subset M$ let $\Lc(U)$ be the space of smooth sections of $\Lc$ over $U$, considered as a Lie algebra with its Fr\'echet topology, and $\CE^\bullet(\Lc(U))$ be its Chevalley-Eilenberg complex of continuous sections.
 Then